PatCH0816/caption-driven-xai/doc/source/50_fooled_model.md

 # Fooled model
+Demonstrating a novel XAI, a model to be explained is needed.
+This chapter introduces the trade-off between the interpretability and the accuracy of different machine-learning models, the final choice for the architecture of the fooled model and assesses its performance on the custom dataset.

+## Interpretability vs. accuracy
 <!-- Which models are available to choose from? -->
 \*@fig:interpretability_vs_accuracy illustrates the tradeoff between the interpretability and accuracy of different machine learning models.
 The weights of simple linear regression models are directly interpretable, but the accuracy could be better for complex problems.
 Decision trees offer an excellent intrinsic explanation of their prediction by design.
 Support vector machine classifiers use the kernel trick to find a separating hyperplane in a higher dimensional space.
 Transforming this hyperplane back to a lower dimensional space results in a hard-to-interpret non-linear decision boundary.
 Random forests consist of many interpretable decision trees, but interpreting the result is difficult due to the randomness involved and their voting process.
 There is a trend to use deeper and deeper neural networks with millions and billions of tuneable parameters, which make them very successful function approximators in terms of accuracy but challenging to interpret.
+This thesis focuses on developing a novel explainability method for a neural network in a machine-vision problem setting.

 ![Increasing accuracy comes at the cost of decreasing interpretability for linear regression, decision trees, support vector machines (SVM), random forests and neural networks. [[@interpretability_vs_accuracy]](#references)](source/figures/Model-interpretability-vs-accuracy.png "Model interpretability vs. accuracy."){#fig:interpretability_vs_accuracy width=60%}

+## Model selection
 <!-- Why resnet?
 How does it work/look like? -->
 As depicted in \*@fig:resnet_imagenet, AlexNet achieved the first outstanding top 5 classification error of 16.4% on the ImageNet challenge in 2012.
 Using the relu activation function and using different convolutional kernel sizes bypasses the vanishing gradient problem.
 A considerable improvement brought the VGGNet in 2014 with a top 5 error rate of 7.3%.
 Using smaller convolutional kernels of the same size is the most impactful change.
 This improvement leads to less trainable parameters, enables faster learning and tends to be more robust to overfitting.